TUB-DVG/DVG-climate-chamber-comfort-dataset/data/README.md

 The [processed dataset](processed_data.csv) contains the data cleaned and queried for the ML model development from the final_dataset.

 ## Contact
-For questions or further information, please reach out to Julianah Odeyemi at j.odeyemi@tu-berlin.de.
+For questions or further information, please reach out to Julianah Odeyemi at julianah.odeyemi@eonerc.rwth-aachen.de